Storage in PS5 has always been a big point of discussion since its inception.

 Best High Capacity SSD for PS5

-- DESIGNED FOR THE PS5 CONSOLE: Engineered to fit perfectly and easily into the PS5 console's SSD expansion slot for a quick and easy install.
+- DESIGNED AND COMPATIBLE FOR THE CONSOLE: Engineered to fit perfectly and easily into the console's SSD expansion slot for a quick and easy install.

-- WORLDS FASTEST SSD: The PS5 requires SSD speeds of at least 5500MB/s and our Sabrent Rocket 4 Plus not only achieves this but exceeds it with read and write speeds of 7000MB/s and 6600MB/s respectively.
+- WORLDS FASTEST SSD: The console requires SSD speeds of at least 5500MB/s and our Sabrent Rocket 4 Plus not only achieves this but exceeds it with read and write speeds of 7100MB/s and 6600MB/s respectively.

-- REVOLUTIONARY COOLING: Made from High-Quality CNC'd aluminum, the Sabrent Heatsink for the PS5 console was specifically designed to maximize cooling performance and simplify installation.
+- REVOLUTIONARY COOLING: Made from High-Quality CNC'd aluminum, the Sabrent Heatsink is compatible for the console specifically designed to maximize cooling performance and simplify installation.

 - INDUSTRIAL QUALITY: This SSD heatsink method also uses Sabrent's "Sandwich Design" which ensures even pressure throughout the SSD for efficient and consistent heat transfer unlike methods used by other brands.